-What was once a dish exclusive to Hawaii is now on trend in Australia and popping up in restaurants everywhere.
+What was once a dish exclusive to Hawaii is now on trend in Australia and poke bowls are popping up in Sydney restaurants everywhere.
 Poke, pronounced poh-keh, is a traditional Hawaiian dish of raw fish diced into cubes, and its fresh, healthy appeal is giving Sydneysiders a regular taste of the islands.
 The Japanese influence on Hawaii comes through as the fish is seasoned with a Japanese-style dressing, seaweed and spring onion - giving it a sashimi salad feel.
-Some restaurants are running with a hybrid of the two while others are opting for tradition, so here are the top destinations for poke in Sydney, so you don’t have to buy that ticket to Hawaii yet.
+Some restaurants are running with a hybrid of the two while others are opting for tradition, so here are the top destinations for poke bowls in Sydney, so you don’t have to buy that ticket to Hawaii yet.
 Apologies.

 From Byron to Burleigh, this beloved Queensland joint has now swapped the sand for the city, opening their first Sydney location in Westfield Pitt Street this month.
 This isn't your run-of-the-mill poké place though - it's chef-driven so you know that every ingredient is top notch and is guided by seasonality and sustainability.
 Choose from one of their signature bowls inspired by traditional Hawaiin flavours or try one of their winter warming bowls; The Shroom Noodle Soup or the Steak Bowl made with grass-fed Aussie Beef.